Rage tagger -- Tijuana.

 The Underground Railroad.

 In January 1994 I dropped out of mainstream society.

-If you are interested in truths instead of illusions; if you value revolt instead of conformity; if you honor the chance-takers and the bold; if the big questions haunt you; if struggle and hardship inspire you; if you refuse to exploit or be exploited; if you aim to live truly; if you have the courage to face reality; if you sense something permanent beneath all this fluff that surrounds us; if all this fluff that surrounds us exasperates you, then you are my people.
+If you are interested in truths instead of illusions; if you value revolt instead of conformity; if you honor the chance-takers and the bold; if the big questions haunt you; if struggle and hardship inspire you; if you refuse to exploit or be exploited, then my zines are for you.

-This website is totally free.
-Further formulations of the values that motivate it can be read in Some Advice for the Rich from the Poor.
-There are broader treatments of the ideas in these two scenes from The Gods of our Fathers: February 22 and February 26.
+Further formulations of the values that drive my work can be read in Some Advice for the Rich from the Poor.
 The most succinct distillation of my worldview can be found here: The Philosophy of John Dishwasher in 136 words.
 Having a hard time believing I'm for real?
-Check out my Honest-to-God resume of 23 part-time jobs in 26 years.
+Check out my Honest-to-God resume of 24 part-time jobs in 27 years.